 Goodreads integration lets you see what your friends are reading and recommending.

-Easy on Eyes
+Kindle Oasis is Easy on Eyes

 I have always admired Kindle for the fact that I can read it in harsh sun and pitch dark with equal ease without straining my eyes.
 Every time I struggle to use my mobile phone in daylight, I wish they used the same display technology as Kindle.
 At night, you can read without the need to keep the lights on or annoying your better half.
 My favorite though is reading under the stars on a moonless night as I did at Chandratal.

-Kindle Oasis display is even easier on the eye and the page flips so fast that you do not even realize a new page has appeared in front of you.
+The screen display is even easier on the eye and the page flips so fast that you do not even realize a new page has appeared in front of you.

 Asymmetric but Ambidextrous!